epics-base/exampleJava/src/helloWorld/HELLOWORLD_README.txt

 EXMAPLE
 -------
-The following is an exampe of running the client, giving the argument "greg"
+The following is an example of running the client, giving the argument "Jessica"

-          % ./helloClientRunner greg
+          % ./helloClientRunner Jessica
-          Hello greg
+          Hello Jessica

 SUMMARY
 -------